fferdaus/MLPowerPerf/Nvidia_A100/Bert_Large/README.md

 ## Running BERT-large Benchmark

 * Use `run_pretraining.py` script provided here to collect throughput and power measurements.
-    > You will need `power_script.py` file for power metric collectring in the same direcotry as the `run_pretraining.py`
+    > You will need `power_script.py` file for power metric collectring in the same directory as the `run_pretraining.py`

 ## Run Benchmarks